Tqter/SCP-Info/README.md

 # SCP-Info
-This is a Discord bot that sends out info for any SCP that is currently existent.
-For more info on what the bot does, invite it your server and run 'help.
+A Discord bot capable of giving info on any SCP out there.
+There are many other commands as well, view them by running 'help.